Simply fill out this form & we will get back to you within 24hrs.

 At Resolve Asbestos Management, we can offer you asbestos management surveys throughout the UK, including Blackpool, Preston, Liverpool, Manchester, Leeds and Chester.

 Asbestos management Surveys give all the required information you need regarding the presence of ACMs (asbestos containing materials) in your premises.
 Our surveys will give you all the information required to make an informed decision whether any ACM’s need to be simply contained or removed.

-Asbestos, a category 1 human carcinogen, and has has been determined to be the root cause of several thousand deaths each year.
-If routinely exposed to fibres from ACMs, asbestos containing materials over time, younger people are at a greater risk of developing asbestos related disease than older people.
+Asbestos, a category 1 human carcinogen, and has been determined to be the root cause of several thousand deaths each year.
+If routinely exposed to fibres from ACMs over time, younger people are at a greater risk of developing asbestos-related disease than older people.

 The underlying purpose and inspection methodology of the management survey is to locate the presence, extent and condition by way of sampling and inspection of suspect asbestos containing materials as they are encountered.
 Where possible, representative samples of materials suspected by the surveyor to contain asbestos are taken and analysed for the presence and type of asbestos fibre present.
 This survey is intended for integration into a plan for the management of asbestos containing materials under Regulation 4 of CAR (2012).